ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 3. [Beta](#beta), leading to Approved.
 4. [Gamma](#gamma), leading to Assured.

-The four steps are intended to encourage and enable adoption of new OITs.
+The four steps encourage and enable adoption of new OITs.
 You have an essential role to play in the process.
-If it feels like you are being blocked during one of the steps, it's probably a strong indicator that an earlier step was not completed successfully or correctly.
+If you get blocked in a steps, it might mean an earlier step was not completed successfully or correctly.

 Your role is essential because you are championing the new OIT.
 It may well be that others join you and help advocate for the new tool.
 But you are the one who spotted the potential of a  OIT to help you in your work, and to help others in their work.
-During the early stages of evaluating an OIT, you are the natural focus point for the status of the OIT as it progresses through Acceptance, Approval, and Assurance testing.
-This might require you to deal with various 'housekeeping' activities, such as:
+During the evaluation of an OIT, you're the natural focus point for status information.
+This includes monitoring progress through Acceptance, Approval, and Assurance testing.
+You might have to deal with various 'housekeeping' activities, such as:

 - help organise installation or deployment
 - grant access to the OIT functionality